 Green Papaya Salad

 Thai cooks use green papaya as a raw "vegetable" in salads or pickle it and serve it with rice and grilled meats.
 When cut open, the hard, immature fruit reveals pale green flesh and white seeds.
 To shred the papaya, use a vegetable peeler to remove the outer skin, then cut the fruit in half lengthwise and scoop out and discard the seeds.
-Using a mandoline or the largest holes of a grater-shredder, shred the flesh into long, thin julienne.
-Or, use the shredding blade of a food processor.
+Using a mandoline or the largest holes of a box grater, shred the flesh into long, thin pieces.

 For the dressing:

 - 1/4 cup (2 fl. oz./60 ml) fresh lime juice

 - 1 1/2 Tbs.
 Asian fish sauce or 1 1/2 Tbs. soy sauce

 Chopped green onions, cilantro leaves and roasted peanuts for garnish

 Thinly slice the chile into rounds and place in a small bowl.
 Cover with the rice vinegar and set aside for at least 15 minutes while you prepare the other ingredients.

 Fill a saucepan two-thirds full of water and bring to a boil over high heat.
 When the water is boiling, add 1 Tbs. salt and the green beans.
 Blanch the green beans until bright green and crisp-tender, 3 to 4 minutes.
 Drain the green beans in a colander, rinse under cold running water to cool and drain again.
 Thinly slice the green beans on the diagonal into 2-inch (5-cm) pieces and transfer to a large bowl.
 Add the tomatoes to the bowl with the green beans.